candu/blog-old/source/_posts/2013-01-31-what-ill-look-like-in-50-years.markdown

 I spent a few weeks in the not-so-frozen Canadian northlands over the winter holidays.
-While there, I had the chance to visit an old childhood favorite: the [Ontario Science Centre](LINK), six floors of science-based awesomeness.
+While there, I had the chance to visit an old childhood favorite: the [Ontario Science Centre](http://ontariosciencecentre.ca/), six floors of science-based awesomeness.
-One of their current exhibits, the [Amazing Aging Machine](LINK), uses a computer vision software package called [APRIL](LINK) to predict how your face will change over 50 years.
+One of their current exhibits, the [Amazing Aging Machine](http://ontariosciencecentre.ca/aging/), uses a computer vision software package called [APRIL](http://aprilage.com/) to predict how your face will change over the next 50 years.

-In this post, I explore my results from that exhibit alongside a customized aging I performed using the [APRIL API](LINK).
+In this post, I explore my results from that exhibit alongside a customized aging I performed using the [APRIL API](http://www.aprilage.com/AprilAPI_V2.pdf).

 <!-- more -->